Rexarrior/docx_to_md/memory-bank/activeContext.md

 - **Document Hierarchy**: All document elements are processed in the order they appear in the source
 - **Escape Handling**: Special Markdown characters are escaped to prevent formatting issues
 - **Archive Creation**: ZIP archives are created with proper structure for easy distribution
+- **Paragraph Indentation**: Indentation is maintained throughout paragraphs with newlines based on heading level
+- **Formatting Continuity**: Formatting is applied to each line individually when text contains newlines

 ## Heading Level Detection Enhancement
 - Enhanced the `_detect_heading_level` method to use multiple approaches for determining heading levels: